Coltsfoot

 Effects

 • Soothes Irritated Mucous Membranes: One of the primary effects is its ability to relieve discomfort in mucous membranes lining the respiratory tract.
-This creates a calming sensation that many users find beneficial for throat irritation and rawness.
+This creates a calming sensation that many users find helpful for throat irritation and rawness.

 • Anti-inflammatory Properties: Active compounds like flavonoids and sesquiterpenes provide anti-inflammatory benefits1.
 These help reduce swelling and irritation throughout the respiratory system, offering natural relief.